sydroconsult/QTalsim/docs/doc_connect_to_db.rst

 ====================

       The second functionality of QTalsim allows users to connect to a Talsim Database, load system elements, sub-basins, outflows and transport reaches.
       Moreover, users can edit all existing system-elements and the geometries of sub-basins and transport reaches.
-It is also possible to import sub-basins and transport reaches from 	external layers.
+It is also possible to import sub-basins, transport reaches and outflows from 	external layers.

    |DB Connection Overview|